This article was originally published by CHS (Core Humanitarian Standard) Alliance. Click here for the original article.

 I got a taste of the change that talking about compassion could bring when we at The Task Force for Global Health organised a symposium on compassion at the annual meeting of the American Society of Tropical Medicine and Hygiene.
 This is a major scientific conference and we didn’t know if anyone would even attend our session.
 But once we opened the space for discussion, the lines at the microphones grew longer and longer – eminent scientists sharing their heartfelt stories of what drew them to the field, of the compassion and joy that animated their work.

-As you know, the CHS Alliance are initiating a project on cultivating compassion in aid organisations.
+As you know, the CHS Alliance is initiating a project on cultivating compassion in aid organisations.
 We found your recent paper, Staff Wellbeing and Sustainable Engagement in Humanitarian Organizations, full of useful examples of best practice and resources.
 Can you provide a few concrete suggestions that aid organisations could try to increase compassion in their work?

 Yes, this was a collaborative effort between The Task Force for Global Health and Heifer International.
 Myself and the co-authors – Deirdre Guthrie and Leslie Leonard – invited all recipients of the Conrad Hilton Humanitarian Prize, the world’s largest annual humanitarian award, to participate in a survey on stress, burnout and resilience.
 Deirdre also conducted a series of interviews with CEOs, HR directors, and frontline staff from Hilton Prize-receiving organisations.
 Interestingly, the primary factors respondents identified as contributing to burnout were related more to unsupportive working environments than to the intense nature of the work itself.